Effective Workflow Automation with Grunt [Step-by-Step Guide]

 };

-This is basically the skeleton for a Gruntfile; there are two places of interest.
-One location is inside the initConfig() function.
-This is where all your project configuration goes.
-This will include things like handling LESS/SASS compiling, minifying scripts and so on.
+This is the basic structure for a Gruntfile.
+There are two key areas of interest.
+The first is inside the initConfig() function.
+This is where all your project configuration goes, including tasks like compiling LESS/SASS, minifying scripts, and more.

-The second location is below that function where you specify tasks.
-You can see one task specified named “default”.
-It is empty at the moment so it does nothing, but we’ll expand on that later.
-Tasks essentially queue up bits and pieces from our project configuration and execute them.
+The second area is below that function, where you specify tasks.
+You can see one task named “default.”
+It is currently empty, so it does nothing, but we’ll expand on it later.
+Tasks essentially queue up parts of our project configuration and execute them.

-For example, a task named “scripts” may concatenate all our scripts, then minify the resulting file and then move it to its final location.
-These three actions are all defined in the project configuration but are “pulled together” by the task.
-If this isn’t clear just yet don’t worry, I’ll be showing you how this is done.
+For example, a task named “scripts” might concatenate all our scripts, minify the resulting file, and then move it to its final location.
+These actions are defined in the project configuration but are “pulled together” by the task.
+If this isn’t clear yet, don’t worry, I’ll show you how it’s done.

 Our First Task

-Let’s create a task which minifies a single javascript file for us.
+Let’s create a task that minifies a single JavaScript file for us.

-There are four things we need to do any time we want to add a new task:
+There are four steps we need to follow whenever we want to add a new task:

 • Install a plugin if necessary